QuantumBFS/YaoLang.jl/README.md

 special semantic that Julia expression cannot express directly, the semantic of Julia expression is extended in YaoIR.

+The point of this new IR is it make use of Julia native control flow directly instead of unroll the loop and conditions into a Julia type, such as `Chain`, `Kron`, `ConditionBlock` in QBIR, which improves the performance and provide possibility of further compiler optimization by analysis done on quantum circuit and classical control flows.

 #### Gate Position
 gate positions are specific with `=>` at each line, the `=>` operator inside function calls will not be